 A Powerful Tip for Blues, Jazz, and Rock Improvisers

-This is a slide show, which is a common format that I use on my Instagram channel.
+This is a slide show, which is a common format that I use on my Instagram page, @piano_w_kent.

-I have discovered that these types of posts are very popular on my Instagram page, so I’m going to start featuring these here, too!
+I have discovered that these types of posts seem to work well on my Instagram page, so I’m going to start featuring these here, too.